The Ultimate Guide to Custom Watercooling your PC

 Custom Watercooling Build Tips

-So your parts have arrived, and its build-time, but where do you start?
-Let’s run through the checklist; if there is anything you do not have, go to your local hardware store to try to source the parts or order them online!
-It means a delayed build but will be worth it.
-After all, you can’t build anything if you forgot a vital PC water-cooling component.
+So your parts have arrived and its build time but where do you start?
+Let’s run through the checklist if there is anything you do not have either go to your local hardware store to try to source the parts or order them online!
+It means a delayed build but will be worth it after all, your can’t build anything if you forgot a vital PC water cooling component.

 Custom Build Checklist